Last updated: October 4, 2019

 3. Have Protected Sex

 While the risk of UTIs is much higher in women, men can also experience UTIs.
 Men who engage in unprotected sex with women with vaginal infections may be at a higher risk for UTIs.
 Many of the symptoms of a UTI may mimic those of other sexually transmitted infections.
 Failing to get a UTI treated can lead to serious consequences and in some rare circumstances may lead to death.
+The vaginal infections likely to result in male UTIs are colonization with a uropathogen or an STI.
+More likely risks are with anal intercourse and an uncircumcised penis.

 4. Drink Plenty of Liquids